stonybrook-lin539-f21/main/source/02_n-grams/03_positive_grammars.md

 - A positive $n$-gram grammar is a finite list of allowed $n$-grams.
 - Positive grammars can be converted to negative grammars, and the other way round.
-- Having multiple descriptions of the same thing is a boon, not a detriment.
+- Having multiple descriptions of the same thing is a boon, not a bane.